 Considering you’re visiting Le Caudan Waterfront from your hotel, you should be charged anywhere around Rs 300-400.

 Note: Taxi drivers will generally charge more at night.
 Some cheeky drivers might as well ask for more money for air conditioning, whereas some might have the cost adding up if you keep them waiting.

 If you’re someone who fancies independence while travelling, you might want to hire your own vehicle.
 This will save you the hassle of arguing with cheeky taxi drivers and waiting for buses/shuttles.

 |Renting out a car for a day will cost you anywhere starting at Rs 1200 for a basic model.
 This fare would generally be exclusive of fuel charges.
 Additionally, you will have to pay a huge refundable deposit of approximately Rs 15,000.
 Although your local license would generally do the job, it is always better to have an International Driving Permit.

 Lastly, Caudan Waterfront parking charges are Rs 50 for the first 4 hours, and Rs 50 for additional hours.

-Note: Although you could rent out 2-wheelers for much lesser, I would personally advise against it.
-Mauritius is one of the most dangerous country when it comes to driving around on motorbikes.
+Note: Although you could rent out 2-wheelers for much less, I would personally advise against it.
+Mauritius is one of the most dangerous countries when it comes to driving around on motorbikes.
 Roads are hazardous, and driving is reckless on a whole.
-Always remember, safety over saving a few bucks.
+Always remember safety over saving a few bucks.